jbush001/NyuziProcessor/tests/cosimulation/README.md

 specification defines the behavior of X and Z. This paper http://www.arm.com/files/pdf/Verilog_X_Bugs.pdf gives a good description of those flaws.

-An implication of this is that that the RTL model will run slightly differently run-to-run because all signals are not explicitly initialized at reset (SRAMs, for example).
+An implication of this is that that the RTL model will run differently run-to-run because all signals are not explicitly initialized at reset (SRAMs, for example).
 To get consistent behavior between runs, change rtl/v1/testbench/verilator_main.cpp to hardcode the random seed to a fixed value.
 This is useful when performing multiple runs to isolate a specific failure.